 - Muscadines grow well in Zones 7–10–in places without too much frost.

-- Sweetness in ripe grapes is far lower than Vitis vinifera (10–15 Brix vs 20+) and wines are commonly chaptalized to reach 10% ABV.
+- Sweetness in ripe grapes is far lower than Vitis vinifera (10–15 Brix vs 20+), and producers often chaptalize to reach 10% ABV.

 - Muscadine varieties known for winemaking include Scuppernong, Carlos, Ison, Noble and Higgins

-Muscadines are a fascinating native species to North America that has only just begun to be understood as a wine.
-Since Muscadine grapes are not a high value crop (a ton sells for a mere $300–$400 a ton, compared to >$2000 a ton for Pinot Noir), it’s hard to justify the research and development needed to craft a new identity of Muscadine, but people are trying.
+Muscadines are a fascinating native species to North America.
+Wines from this grape are in their infancy, and their exploration has just begun.
+Since Muscadine grapes are not a high-value crop (a ton sells for a mere $300–$400 a ton, compared to >$2000 a ton for Pinot Noir), it’s hard to justify the research and development needed to craft a new identity of Muscadine, but people are trying.
 For example, instead of adding sugar to the fermentation and making a sweet wine, producers might embrace lower sugar levels and experiment with kombucha.
 Either way, we’re keeping our eyes open for someone to come along and find the right way to express this grape.